LockonS483/AutoJailMarker/README.md

 * Auto Jail Marker should appear in the available plugins list.

 ### Use
-* use /jailmarker and fill in the priority list.
+* use /jmsettings to change settings and priority list\

 ## Discord
 * If you have any questions or suggestions you can join the discord at https://discord.gg/4ejWrvgPum